 You find the blog post here.

-What is special with the ZIIP device is that it offers two programs that are especially good in reducing acne.
+What is special about the ZIIP device is that it offers a program that is especially good in reducing acne.

-And secondly, their lymph and lift program that helps with the lymphatic drainage.
-On top of that, this device offers many more treatment options that will be beneficial for your skin.
+Ziip also has a program that specializes in lymphatic drainage.
+And many more treatment options that will be beneficial for your skin.

 I have a discount code (annziip) that will give you 20 percent off if you want to try this device.
 This link will take you the their site.